PavanDuvvuri/Demo6/README.md

 # Automated Scenarios

-Ensure adding an odd to betslip is successful
+-Ensure adding an odd to betslip is successful
-Ensure information on betslip is correct
+-Ensure information on betslip is correct
-Ensure total returns calculation on betslip is accurate
+-Ensure total returns calculation on betslip is accurate

 # Running the Sample Scenarios